iiAnderson/iianderson.github.io/_posts/2025-03-23-analysing-delays-of-popular-bristol-routes.md

 ![Alt text](https://blog.robbiea.co.uk/assets/img/BRI-CFN-March25.png "Bristol to Clifton Down delays by hour across march")

-Instantly these charts show an interesting picture, each route has approximatley the same number of services per hour (approx 2), but we can clearly see the Clifton Down route have far fewer delays than the other routes - although this could be due to the reduced distance it covers.
+Instantly these charts show an interesting picture, each route has approximately the same number of services per hour (approx 2), but we can clearly see the Clifton Down route have far fewer delays than the other routes - although this could be due to the reduced distance it covers.

 The Paddington services show a different story, only 5 of the days tested have a maximum delayed of less than 15 minutes!
 There seems to be little pattern to the delays across a given day - although the last service of the day seems especially prone to delays.